-You've heard about Building Information Modeling (BIM) and may have a good idea about what it entails.
-But whilst you’re interested in adding BIM to your toolbox, your business-value skepticism might still be getting the better of you.
+You've heard about Building Information Modelling (BIM) and may have a good idea about what it entails.
+But whilst you’re interested in adding BIM to your toolbox, your business-value scepticism might still be getting the better of you.
 So, let's present 13 stats to put your mind more at ease.

 Don't have all the time in the world?
 No problem!
 Just click below to jump to the stats: